szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Just a small tweak to make it look better, in my opinion.
 It's probably compatible with any other tweak to the spell.

-### Make Magic Missiles inflict 1d2 extra magic damage when cast by Invokers (572) (IWDEE BGEE BG2EE EET)
+### Make Magic Missiles inflict 1d5+2 magic damage when cast by Invokers (572) (IWDEE BGEE BG2EE EET)

-Each missile will effectively deal, instead of 2-5 points of damage, 3-7 damage.
 This is the first in a conceived series of new tweaks to give specialist wizards more incentives.
+Install this after any other mod that affects the effects of the spell, as the implementation requires moving their current state to subspells.
+Any tweak for the spell applied after this one will likely not work as expected.

 </details>